void-linux/void-docs/src/config/network/index.md

 # Network

 Network configuration in Void Linux can be done in several ways.

-The default installation comes with the [dhcpcd(8)](https://man.voidlinux.org/dhcpcd.8) service enabled.
+When Void is installed from live images using the `void-installer` application, [dhcpcd(8)](https://man.voidlinux.org/dhcpcd.8) is used to configure networking and the settings are applied to the new system.

 ## Interface Names